mikzuit/fair-job-offer/README.md

     6. Always search in any search engine using [script folder](scripts) for [b] , [e] or any person of interest.
     7. "We have exclusive partnership" usually means nothing, even they didn't even had talk to each other.
     8. [a] on Internet should a date, if not [f].
+    9. Sometimes  they could have a short [b] it could happen, still you can ask for them to share by email anyways so you can user search engine or have it as probe of contact.
-    9. When the process end you shoudl answer in your email or social media with [h]
+    10. When the process end you shoudl answer in your email or social media with [h]

 ## IV.
 Content